 Sorry.
 Candidates can huff and they can puff, but they won’t squeeze out any more certainty.
 The vignettes are what they are; they include the information that they include and not one itsy bitsy more than that.
 In other words, especially on the case vignette type of questions, candidates have to decide (on a response) under conditions of uncertainty.
 Hey, in this way these questions are like the real world of doctoring.
 Wow!
 Intentional, you think?

-From one colleague I spoke to I had the sense that he treated the vignettes as if it were real people.
+From one colleague I spoke to I had the sense that he treated the vignettes as if they were real people.
 But they are not.
 Real patients have more to them than what they have already said or shown of themselves.
-As clinicians we can always spend more time with them asking questions, taking history, examining them, or ordering more labs.
-With real patients, in most cases, we know when we’re not sure and when the situation is not emergent, we know we can learn more about them to achieve greater diagnostic clarity and treatment certainty.
+As clinicians, we can always spend more time with them asking questions, taking history, examining them, or ordering more labs.
+With real patients, in most cases, we know when we’re not sure, and when the situation is not emergent, we know we can learn more about them to achieve greater diagnostic clarity and treatment certainty.

 Again though, vignettes are not people.
 There is nothing else hiding behind the words.
 We can’t look beyond them and find additional signs and symptoms, nor can we spend more time getting to the bottom of things.
 No. The vignette is only and nothing more than the words on the screen that you see right there in front of you.